josephmontes/VAA/README.md

 ## PLAYER SPOTLIGHT
 ### Zack Greinke, Justin Verlander, Clayton Kershaw
-  - I spotlight these players here because I feel that they represent the most important takeaways from this group of pitchers
+  - I spotlight these players here because I feel that they represent the most important takeaways from this group of 8% 'rate' pitchers
     - If you do not have this optimal 4-Seam Fastball, then it will likely require a 'Hall of Fame' level understanding of what you do throw, 'Hall of Fame' level complimentary pitches, or 'Hall of Fame' level command to get by with it for a season
       - And many of the other pitchers on this list have exhibited that, at least for a season or 2
         - Carlos Rodon took a few years of struggling in the league before he put it together into 2 very dominant seasons in 2021 and 2022